KHHD99/SM-IN-RS/README.md

   1- Navigate to the project directory in your local machine after the installation or clone the Microsoft Recommenders.

-  2- fined the following file `/recommenders/models/sar/sar_singlenode.py` and replace it by the one (`sar_singlenode.py`) provided in this repository.
+  2- fined the following file `/recommenders/models/sar/sar_singlenode.py` and replace it by the one (`sar_singlenode.py`) provided in this repository in the folder named `Installation Files`.

   3- Do the same for `/recommenders/utuls/python_utils.py` using `python_utils.py`of this repository as well.